 Once a professor has agreed to supervise your doctorate, you can apply to the respective doctoral committee for admission to your desired doctoral studies.
 For the address of the relevant dean’s office / doctoral committee, please see the examination board websites.

-3. Registering at the International Office
+3. Applying at the International Office

-International Office (by post or in person):
+International Office (by post):

 - in the original language – as an officially certified copy